-4.3.1 Results from planned 2018/19 leak detection
+4.3.1 Results from planned 2019/20 leak detection

-After six months of weekly monitoring, Council prioritized one zone in Ōtaki, two in Waikanae, one in Raumati and the Paekākāriki township for leak detection and repair for 2018/19.
-The study identified 30 leaking assets needing attention.
+Council prioritised four zones for leak detection and repair, with three zones in Waikanae and the Paekākāriki network.
+The investigations covered 74.2km, 17.6% of the 421.3km of water networks, excluding the Hautere Scheme.
+The study identified 39 leaking assets needing attention.
 While important, the leak investigations were only a snap shot of leakage and made up 8% of the assets identified over the year.
 The majority arose from calls from the community.
-Section 4.3.4 highlights the need to consider a review of how Council manages its leak management and renewal programme.